YilamuLafeier/yilamulafeier.github.io/essays/themindmechanic.md

 * Essays<br/>
     * I have never and will never use AI for writing.
 I have always had a passion for writing and consider it almost offensive to have a machine write something that is meant to mimic a human’s creativity. <br/>
 * Final Project<br/>
     * I used AI as a way to guide me through features I wanted to implement but did not know how to.
+There were times when dealing with the backend that I was so lost I had no idea where to start looking for answers.
+Using GitHub Copilot within VSCode saved me time from searching online and allowed my questions to be within context.
+* Learning a concept/tutorial
+    *